pooya-hajjar/nuxt-starter-pack/README.md

 Add your custom components to the `components/` directory and composables to the `composables/` directory.
 This structure helps maintain a clean and organized project.

-### Utils Functions

-Add your custom components to the `components/` directory and composables to the `composables/` directory.
-This structure helps maintain a clean and organized project.

 ## USAGE

 install the pack globally